mindspore-lab/mindone/examples/dit/README.md

 ## Training

 Now, we support finetuning DiT model on a toy dataset `imagenet_samples/images/`.
-It consists of three sample images from ImageNet and corresponding class labels.
+It consists of three sample images randomly selected from ImageNet dataset and their corresponding class labels.
 To run finetuning experiments on Ascend devices, use:
 ```bash
 python train.py --config configs/training/image/class_cond_finetune.yaml
 ```